wp-plugins/dailymotion-search-and-publish-videos/readme.txt

 1. Upload `dsp_plugin.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Once activated, go to Wordpress Dashboard > DSP Videos
+3. Once activated, go to Wordpress Dashboard > One Click Videos
-4. Select upto 3 level of categories where you want to save videos
+4. Setup the User Settings area for Theme, Dailymotion, Youtube and Vimeo
-5. Search for videos , select recent or relevant
+5. Go to DailyMotion Videos page and Search for videos , select recent or relevant
-6. Click PUBLISH if you want to post a video on your blog.
+6. Click PUBLISH to post a video on your blog right away.

 == Frequently Asked Questions ==